polyglotdev/udemy-docker-mastery/Docker.md

 - `--network-alias`: add an alias to a container's hostname
 - `--link`: legacy way to connect containers
 - `Docker0`: default virtual network

+## Docker Networks: CLI Management

+- `docker network ls`: show networks
+- `docker network inspect <network_name>`: show details of that network
+- `docker network create --driver`: create a new virtual network
+- `docker network connect`: attach a network to a container
+- `docker network disconnect`: detach a network from a container
+- `--network-alias`: add an alias to a container's hostname
+- `--link`: legacy way to connect containers
+- `Docker0`: default virtual network